-The question of when to water grass is crucial to maintaining a lawn that’s lush.
+The question of when is the best time to water your lawn is crucial to maintaining grass that’s lush.
 Water at the optimum time of day and get the frequency and quantity right and the grass will stay healthy and resilient.

 Selecting the best fast-growing grass seeds can provide a beautiful green sward, but once it’s established, good watering practices are a must to maintain your choice for the backyard.

 In short, the answer is that it's better to water your lawn first thing in the morning (ideally before 9.30am/10am), particularly in hot weather.
 It is better to do water grass at this time of the day because it's cooler and the wind is usually lighter and cooler, so there is less evaporation and more absorption than if it is watered later.